arsh-arora/kludge_task/readme.md

 ## Modi-Gandhi Steg with esolang
 ## Method of Solving

+## Kindly only use the final.png and modiji.txt for solving, the others are intermediate files

 ### Restoring image
 First, as a classic move, the beginning magic number of png, 89 has been changed to 69 which needs to be changed back.
 After that we will receive an image of Rahul Gandhi